The Belgariad: Reception and impact

 The series was a bestseller and an instant sensation.
-Publishers Weekly in their review of The Rivan Codex (1998) called The Belgariad "one of the founding megasagas in modern English-language fantasy."
+Publishers Weekly in their review of The Rivan Codex (1998) called The Belgariad "one of the founding mega sagas in modern English-language fantasy."
 The Guardian credited Eddings with creating "the craze for doorstopper-sized fantasy series".
 The series was published in a transitional period for fantasy literature, when the genre was becoming more "complex and nuanced," and the Eddings books were a sort of "last gasp" of popularity for traditional fantasy.
 Stephen Hunt said the books "were fantasy, but they carried a modern feel to the dialogue and characterisation, while still being firmly placed in a deeply believable fantasy world."

 Jason Heller wrote a retrospective on the series for NPR in 2017 after re-reading the books as an adult ~30 years after reading them originally.
 He found the archetypical fantasy aspects had aged reasonably well despite his expectations that the tropes might feel worn out, and noted the story's very direct use of the hero's journey from Joseph Campbell.
 Heller did find that the gender roles had aged poorly, though:

-Aunt Pol — who also happens to be Polgara the Sorceress, the most feared and powerful woman in the world — spends an inordinate amount of page-time happily doing domestic chores.
+Aunt Pol—who also happens to be Polgara the Sorceress, the most feared and powerful woman in the world—spends an inordinate amount of page-time happily doing domestic chores.
 Princess Ce'Nedra, Garion's love interest, intrepidly raises an entire army only to leave it in the hands of the men.
-Certain characters break stereotype, such as Queen Porenn, who has an excellent grasp of policy and tactics — but it's always made wincingly clear in the text that she's a glaring exception who only knows about military and political matters because she's married to a king who's taught her such things.
+Certain characters break stereotype, such as Queen Porenn, who has an excellent grasp of policy and tactics—but it's always made wincingly clear in the text that she's a glaring exception who only knows about military and political matters because she's married to a king who's taught her such things.